tecton-ai-ext/sliding_window_transformation/README.md

 of historical data for custom time-windowed aggregations in a single job.

 >Warning:
 >As of 0.4, it is deprecated and no longer managed by Tecton.

->Note:
->In newer
-versions of the Tecton SDK, you can use [incremental backfills](https://docs.tecton.ai/latest/overviews/framework/feature_views/batch/incremental_backfills.html)
+In newer versions of the Tecton SDK, you can use [incremental backfills](https://docs.tecton.ai/latest/overviews/framework/feature_views/batch/incremental_backfills.html)

 In steady-state Tecton runs jobs periodically based on the `batch_schedule` defined in your feature views.
 Prior to 0.4, historical data could only be backfilled multiple `batch_schedule` periods at a time, which would cause issues with time-windowed aggregations.
 To ensure they are backfilled correctly, you could use `tecton_sliding_window` to duplicate each data point for each window it is included in, and then group by windows to do custom aggregations.